oasis-tcs/odf-tc/src/test/resources/odf1.3/tools/How_to_prepare_ODF_specification_documents.md

 ### Introduction

 The text update process is based on XSLT style sheets.
-The style sheets are currently included in the [http://odftoolkit.org/sources/odf-xslt-Runner-src/show](hg repository) of the [http://odftoolkit.org/projects/odftoolkit/pages/ODFXSLTRunner](ODF Toolkit's ODFXSLTRunner) tool as [http://odftoolkit.org/projects/odftoolkit/sources/odf-xslt-Runner-src/show/sample_xslt](sample XSLT style sheets).
+The style sheets are currently included in the [ODF Toolkit repository](https://tdf.github.io/odftoolkit/xsltrunner/ODFXSLTRunner.html) of the [ODF Toolkit's ODF XSLTRunner](https://tdf.github.io/odftoolkit/xsltrunner/ODFXSLTRunnerExamples.html) tool as [sample XSLT style sheets](https://github.com/tdf/odftoolkit/tree/master/xslt-runner/src/test/resources/xslt).

 Some of them have to be applied to the content.xml of the ODF specification document.
 There are several ways to apply these style sheets:

  1. The ODF specification may be unzipped, the style sheet applied, and the ODF specification zipped again.
- 1. The [http://odftoolkit.org/projects/odftoolkit/pages/ODFXSLTRunner](ODF Toolkit's ODFXSLTRunner) tool may be used.
+ 1. The [ODF Toolkit's ODF XSLTRunner](https://tdf.github.io/odftoolkit/xsltrunner/ODFXSLTRunner.html) tool may be used.
 It allows to apply an XSLT style sheet to an ODF package without having to unzip the document.
- 1. The [http://odftoolkit.org/projects/odftoolkit/pages/ODFXSLTRunnerTask](ODF Toolkit's ODFXSLTRunnerTask) Netbeans project includes an [http://odftoolkit.org/projects/odftoolkit/sources/odf-xslt-runner-task-src/content/build-xref.xml](build-xref.xml) file which defines several ant targets to apply the style sheets.

 ### Preparations